BoDeKeersmaeker/tetris-ai/README.md

 # Introduction
-Tetris looked like the perfect game to test a powerful machine learning ai.
+Tetris looked like the perfect game to test a powerful machine learning A.I.
 Because it is complex, but not too complex and it has an easy to understand ruleset.
 The goal of this project is to test the viability of machine learning in a really basic Tetris game.

 # Design/implementation
 ## The making of my Tetris game